linkerd/website/linkerd.io/content/2/tasks/install-helm.md

 the control plane namespace, make sure that:

 1. The namespace is labeled with `linkerd.io/admission-webhooks: disabled`
-1. The `InstallNamespace` is set to `false`
+1. The `installNamespace` is set to `false`
-1. The `Namespace` variable is overridden with the name of your namespace
+1. The `namespace` variable is overridden with the name of your namespace

 {{< note >}}
 In Helm v3 the `--namespace` option must be used with an existing namespace.